linxiao-li/todolist-for-procrastinators/README.md

 Click add Button to add Item

-Doubleclick item to remove it
+Doubleclick an item to remove